 The two men “cleaned up” the tough town of Caldwell quickly, but Brown was having financial troubles and soon devised a plan to take care of his problem.
 On Apr.
 30, 1884, Henry Brown and Robertson traveled to Medicine Lodge, Kansas, allegedly in search of a killer.
-However, their real intentions were to rob a bank, along with two other outlaw friends by the names of John Wesley and William Smith.
-However, their robbery attempt failed and the four quickly fled.
+However, their real intentions were to rob a bank with two other outlaw friends named John Wesley and William Smith.
+However, their robbery attempt failed, and the four quickly fled.
 Almost immediately, they were apprehended by a posse just outside of town.
 Taken to the Medicine Lodge jail, the outlaws were given a meal, their photo taken, and told to write letters to their families.
-At about 9:00 p.m.a mob broke into the jail and the prisoners attempted to dash for freedom.
+At about 9:00 p.m.a mob broke into the jail, and the prisoners attempted to dash for freedom.
 Brown fell quickly, his body riddled with bullets.
 Wheeler was also wounded but was dragged along with Wesley and Smith to a nearby elm tree and hanged.